ELMINA, Ghana (Reuters) - For many, it was their last glimpse of Africa.

 Some people say the loss of generations of men and women to slavery is partly to blame for the economic problems and slow development of modern Africa.

-Yet Africans too played a role in slavery, a trade which existed before the arrival of the Europeans, said Kugbey -- though he said slavery as practiced by Africans was less harsh than under Europeans.
+Yet Africans too played a role in slavery, a trade which existed before the arrival of the Europeans, said Kugbey -- though he said slavery as practised by Africans was less harsh than under Europeans.

 “That type of slavery, you were taken somewhere, you could be killed, raped or even tortured,” he said.